Royal Caribbean is bringing back a luggage perk its customers loved

 Porter

-It's customary to give the porters that take your luggage a few dollars for their service, and it's a wise investment.
+It's customary to give the porters who take your luggage a few dollars for their service, and it's a wise investment.

 I'm not insinuating that not tipping them means your bags will be cast aside out of spite, but just like bags you'd tip curbside baggage handlers at an airport, it's a good idea to tip the porters too.

 On our recent cruise from Los Angeles, we discovered one piece of luggage was missing.
-Our porter immediately pointed us to the area with bags that have no tags, and sure enough it was there for some reason.
+Our porter immediately pointed us to the area with bags that had no tags, and sure enough, it was there for some reason.

 You just need to tip them $1-2 per bag, and you'll get a smile back for the work they do to lug your stuff around.